wehlutyk/thesis/content/4-discussion.md

 subjects individually fail the task while succeeding collectively, in a way that can only by understood because of the inherent (and unnoticed) stability of their interaction.
 The principle highlighted by this experiment is that of the stability of *perceptual crossings*: two organisms can have a dynamically stable interaction because they each look for a behaviour that they themselves create, without necessarily being aware of that fact (for instance mutual gaze of an infant and his mother, where the infant may not be aware that his mother maintains the gaze because he does too).
+Variations and detailed behaviours in this experimental paradigm have been extensively explored in this literature, providing further support for the results above [see for instance @bedia_quantifying_2014; @froese_embodied_2014].

 Second, @de_jaegher_participatory_2007 argue that such stable interactions can acquire an autonomy of their own.
 An example that most people have experienced in everyday life usefully illustrates their point: